-Russian Sanctions and Export Restrictions.
-In response to hostile actions in Ukraine in early 2022, the U.S., and many other countries where Berkshire operates, imposed a number of sanctions on Russia.
-As a consequence, Berkshire has a policy of not doing business in or with Russia.
-Prior to doing any business involving Russia, Berkshire subsidiaries must adopt detailed written operating policies and procedures regarding how business will be conducted in compliance with these sanctions and annually submit such policies and procedures for the prior approval of the Chief Financial Officer of Berkshire or other person designated by the Chief Financial Officer.
-This applies to revenue derived from Russia as well as supply chain and service provider relationships (e.g., software development and coding).
-These Russian sanctions have been expanded and updated frequently during 2022 to present and likely will continue to evolve until the Ukraine conflict ends.
-Under the U.S. sanctions, for example, hundreds of Russian companies, most banks, dozens of high-net worth Russians and the companies they own or control are the subject of complete prohibitions on business with the U.S. Also notable is a complete prohibition on "new investment" in Russia by U.S. persons.1 As a consequence of this prohibition, U.S. persons may not buy equity securities or debt from, or otherwise lend to, any Russian-domiciled entity.
+Russian Sanctions.
+Prior to doing any business involving Russia, Berkshire subsidiaries must adopt detailed written operating policies and procedures regarding how business will be conducted in strict compliance with these regulations and submit such policies and procedures for the prior approval of the Chief Financial Officer of Berkshire or other person designated by the Chief Financial Officer.

+In response to hostile actions in Ukraine in early 2022, the United States imposed a number of sanctions on Russia.
+These Russian sanctions have been expanded and updated frequently during 2022 and there is a high likelihood they will continue to expand as the conflict in Ukraine continues.
+Most notable is a complete prohibition on "new investment" in Russia by U.S. persons.
+As a consequence of this prohibition, U.S. persons may not buy equity securities or debt (e.g., lend to) of any Russian-domiciled entity.
 They similarly may not engage in such business with non-Russian entities that have more than half of their revenue or assets in Russia, or where the purpose of the investment is to support activities in Russia.
-U.S. persons are also prohibited from making new capital expenditures to build new facilities or factories or to engage in new business operations in Russia.
+U.S. persons are also prohibited from making new capital expenditures to build new facilities or factories or engage in new business operations in Russia.
 Russian subsidiaries of U.S. companies may continue to maintain (but not grow) pre-existing operations, subject to a number of other sanctions restrictions about who they sell to, bank with, and interact with in the government.
+The U.S. and the European Union have also announced extensive sanctions involving the production and maritime transport of Russian oil and gas and sanctions related to the aviation industry.